Mad Rat Dead: Story

 The story follows a lab rat who has just died after being experimented on by a human scientist.
 Approached by an entity called the Rat God, the rat is given the ability to rewind time and relive his last 24 hours to fulfil his dream; to get revenge on the scientist who killed him.
 After going back in time and escaping his cage, the rat discovers he has a talking heart named Heart, who dubs him "Mad Rat" upon hearing his crazy goal.
 As Mad Rat follows the Rat God's advice to follow the cheese, Mad Rat finds the scientist and seemingly kills him.
 However, this is all revealed to be a delusion, which Heart snaps Mad Rat out of just before he can be killed by a cat.
 Finding themselves in the woods, Mad Rat and Heart head back towards the city, learning that other rats are being led to their death by the supposed Rat God before they are rescued from the cat by a little girl.

-As Mad Rat bond with Heart deepens and he becomes more mature, he ends up using his rewind ability to a cat who tries to attack him in the sewers and rescue the girl who saved him from being hit by a truck.
+As Mad Rat's bond with Heart deepens and he becomes more mature, he ends up using his rewind ability to save the cat who tried to attack him in the sewers and rescue the girl who saved him from being hit by a truck.
 After returning to the lab and, depending on the player's choice, deciding to either kill or spare the scientist, Mad Rat feels ready to die.
 However, the Rat God forcibly rewinds time to earlier in the morning so that he can die by being eaten by a cat, undoing everything that Mad Rat had done to leave his mark on the world.
 It is then that Mad Rat learns that Heart is not his own heart, but in fact a heart from another animal that he received in a failed heart transplant that resulted in both their deaths.
 Mad Rat attempts to rewind time to stop the experiment from happening and save Heart, but the Rat God stops him, revealing herself to be a parasite transmitted via the transplant that can only reproduce by leading rats to cats.
 After Mad Rat and Heart defeat the Rat God, Mad Rat rewinds time to before the experiment and frees Heart, who is revealed to have been a cat all along.
 Feeling himself dying, Mad Rat encourages Heart to escape the lab so he can save the cat and girl that he had saved before, but Heart chooses to rewind time once more so that he can bring Mad Rat along with him and spend what little time they have left together.